-Vietnam Airports Corporation (ACV) sent a dispatch to the Southern Airports Authority and the Northern Airports Authority regarding the implementation of a trial operation of cashless collection and non-stop toll collection at Tan Son Nhat and Noi Bai International Airports.
+Vietnam Airports Corporation (ACV) has sent a dispatch to the Southern Airports Authority and the Northern Airports Authority regarding the implementation of a trial run of cashless collection and non-stop toll collection at Tan Son Nhat and Noi Bai International Airports.
 The trial period starts from February 6 (December 27) to March 7.

 Non-stop toll collection at Noi Bai and Tan Son Nhat airports from February 6.

-Up to now, the technical solution for equipment installation has been basically completed, ready to deploy the pilot toll collection.
+Up to now, the technical solution for equipment installation has basically been completed, ready to deploy the pilot toll collection.

 Leaders of the Ministry of Transport assessed that the pilot non-stop toll collection at airports will ensure social benefits, increase convenience, create convenience for service users, and contribute to relieving congestion at airport gateways, especially during the peak Lunar New Year holiday.

-Other airports charge a fee of VND5,000/trip for cars with less than 9 seats, VND10,000/trip for cars with 10-16 seats, VND15,000/trip for cars with 16-29 seats, and VND25,000/trip for cars with 30 seats or more.
-Cars entering the airport for more than 10 minutes will be charged an additional parking service fee.
+Other airports charge a fee of 5,000 VND/trip for cars with less than 9 seats, 10,000 VND/trip for cars with 10-16 seats, 15,000 VND/trip for cars with 16-29 seats, and 25,000 VND/trip for cars with 30 seats or more.
+Cars entering the airport for more than 10 minutes will be charged an additional parking fee.

 Chau Anh